Trebordagreat/To_Do_List/README.md

 01/29/22
 Just realized that I have been naming classes with a non-conventional format.
 Apparently, most programmers place dashes between different words when they are creating classes for their HTML elements.

+01/30/22
+For editing the tasks, instead of editing the properties of the todo, I can just splice the old todo out of the array and insert a new edit todo in its place.
+This will be much simpler than editing the properties of the current todo.
+Hoping to finish this project by the end of day today.
+To bring up the task details screen, I will need to add an index argument to the tododisplay function that displays the details of a task instead of the simplified display at this index.